BakkerGames/GRIF/DETAILS.md

 	[(-m | --mod) filename[.grif] | directorypath]
 ```

-If no parameters are giving, GRIF will load all the `*.grif` files from the current directory.
+If no parameters are given, GRIF will load all the `*.grif` files from the current directory.
 If there are more than one (such as for a large game), it will combine them all in memory.
 If a directory path is given, it will do the same with all the `*.grif` files in that directory.

 The input filename would contain a list of commands to execute.
 These only work as long as there are no random events, but are handy for walkthroughs and debugging.